wingardchris/my_website/content/en/home/hero.md

 # Hi, I'm Chris Wingard | MBA | JD

-I am a champion of worker ownership and economic democracy.
+I advocate for worker ownership and economic democracy.
 Please join me in creating a more equitable and sustainable economy.